CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_update.md

 # Update Spreadsheet

-I can use the `batchUpdate` method to alter or update some appearance and operation of the spreadsheets, some data I can change will be:
+I can use the `batchUpdate` method to alter or update some appearance and operation of the spreadsheets.
+I can change the following data:

 - Cell format and borders
 - named rage
 - protected range
 - conditional formatting

-All these operations can be divided into three groups
+These operations can be divided into three groups.

 1. Add (and duplicate): add new objects or  duplicate existing one
-2. Update ( or set): update the certain property and leaving others as they were.
+2. Update ( or set): update some properties and leaving others as they were.
 3. Delete: Delete objects

-How it works is that `batchUpdate` will take one or more request objects, each one will modify, add or delete some kind of parameter or value, there are several types of requests, I will take the information from the official documentation
+How it works is that `batchUpdate` will take one or more request objects, each one will modify, add or delete some parameter or value.
+I will take the information from the official documentation

 [Updating Spreadsheets | Sheets API | Google Developers](https://developers.google.com/sheets/api/guides/batchupdate)

-This table will be a short version, for more details go to the official documentation link above
+This table will be a short version of the information in the above link:

 |Object                  | ADD/DUPLICATE    | UPDATE/SET   | DELETE   |
 |:----------------------:|:----------------|:------------|:-------------|